Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 be changed, then the routine must be called with B=0, the desired value must be changed (D or E), and then the routine must be called with B=1.

-Implementations should default to TTL=64 and ToS=0 when installed/initialized.
+Implementations should default to TTL=64 and ToS=0 when installed/initialized whenever possible.

 **ERROR CODES**